Special Research Fund - Doctoral Scholarships for Candidates from Developing Countries

 The candidate applies to Ghent University jointly with a promoter of Ghent University and a supervisor at the local institution.

-The promoter at Ghent University has to fill in a separate document ('promoter's advice'- only available in Dutch) with advice on the candidate, stating the promoter's opinion on the potential of the candidate as a future researcher.
+The promoter at Ghent University has to fill in a separate document ('promoter's advice') with advice on the candidate, stating the promoter's opinion on the potential of the candidate as a future researcher.

 The Research Council makes a selection of the applications based in part on the recommendations obtained from members of the Council for Development Cooperation.
 The recommendation is based on: